GrainLearning/grainLearning/README.md

 ### One command installation

-Stable versions of GrainLearning can be installed via pip `pip install grainlearning` However, you still need to clone the GrainLearning repository to run the tutorials.
+Stable versions of GrainLearning can be installed via `pip install grainlearning` However, you still need to clone the GrainLearning repository to run the tutorials.

 ## Tutorials